Naereen/web-sphinx/apk.en.rst

 .. include:: .special.rst
 .. note:: This page is about Android™ apps

-   For more details, maybe you should first read one of these :
+   For more details, maybe you should first read one of these:

     * for instance on `Android™ on Wikipedia <https://en.wikipedia.org/wiki/Android_(operating_system)>`_,
-    * or on `www.Android™.com <https://www.Android.com>`_.
+    * or on `www.Android.com <https://www.Android.com>`_.

 ------------------------------------------------------------------------------